socialappslab/appcivist-platform/docs/pgagent_installation_and_use.md

     -- Months
     ARRAY[false, false, false, false, false, false, false, false, false, false, false, false]::boolean[] ) RETURNING jscid INTO scid;
-END
+END;
 $$;
 ```

 After this the job and schedule is configured and ready to run.
-This configuration can edit and create also through the graphic interface of pgadmin4
+This configuration can be edited and created also through the graphic interface of pgadmin4